JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 Software development is not like making cars (as opposed to Toyota).
 For example, while car manufacturing deals with the transportation of physical items (waste no 3 above), software development rarely does.
-But that does not mean that waste cannot be found in software development and IT.
-If we squint our eyes a little, using Toyota Production System’s definition of waste can be a surprisingly fruitful analogy to understand where waste happens in the software industry.
-Here are some of my findings and solutions for waste within software development:
+But that does not mean that waste cannot be found in software development.
+If we squint our eyes a little, using Toyota Production System’s definition of waste can be a surprisingly fruitful analogy to understand where waste happens when making software.
+Let's go through each type of waste and see what this means for
+software:

 **Waste of overproduction.** This includes usually "producing" too many features/changes until we deploy to production.
 In other words, batching up too